innolitics/rdm/rdm/base/software_plan.md

 When work on a change branch is nearing completion, a GitHub pull request should be created for this branch.

 {# TODO: figure out how to fulfill 5.5.2, 5.5.3, an 5.5.4 #}
-**Output:** Code changes, stored in un-merged git branches with corresponding pull requests
+**Output:** Code changes, stored in un-merged git branches with corresponding approved pull requests

 **Verification:** Assign at least one other developer to be the reviewer within the GitHub pull request.